Greensborough Highway: Future Upgrades

 In recent years, Greensborough Highway has become extremely congested, with sections of the road carrying upwards of 60,000 vehicles per day.
-The road is one of the only major arterials that connects the north eastern suburbs with the Eastern Freeway (and by extension the Melbourne CBD), with sections of Greensborough Road and Rosanna Road carrying unsustainable amounts of traffic as well as a significant number of trucks within residential areas.
-The North East Link project, announced in 2016, aims to fix these problems by creating a freeway-grade connection and road tunnels between the Metropolitan Ring Road and the Eastern Freeway in Bulleen, aiming to take vehicles off Greensborough Highway and also involves significant reworking of the northern section of the route.
-The project began in late 2020 with the tunnels scheduled to begin construction in 2022.
-The entire project is anticipated to be completed by 2027/2028.
+The road is one of the only major arterials that connects the north eastern suburbs with Eastern Freeway (and by extension the Melbourne CBD), with sections of Greensborough Road and Rosanna Road carrying unsustainable amounts of traffic as well as a significant number of trucks within residential areas.
+The North East Link project, announced in 2016, aims to fix these problems by creating a freeway-grade connection and road tunnels between the Metropolitan Ring Road and Eastern Freeway in Bulleen, aiming to take vehicles off Greensborough Highway and also involves significant reworking of the northern section of the route.
+The project began in late 2020 with the tunnels scheduled to begin construction in 2024, and the entire project is anticipated to be completed in 2028.